alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 While new members are stepping up resource load for project PM has prevented work on other areas.
 This made sense in the lead up to the quarterly event and wrap up of funded phase activities but is not sustainable.

+### April summary

+April was a month focused on development of the Pulumi codebase (now the development branch), wrapping up the UK TRE Community funded phase and RAM handover.
+TRESA has also updated to the latest powershell version and is preparing for the May DSG.

+Development has been marked by the 5.0.0rc2 milestone.

+The UK TRE Community work ended with the Working Groups day that was well attended with members being active in WGs (Funding & Sustainability WG re-emerged).
+The new website is ready but migration is pending, the Governance documents were published in their first iteration with a section for pending discussions.

 ### Codebase development